Work as an Au Pair or Nanny in Italy

 Hiking in the Valle d'Aosta with the Italian family that employed the author.

 At this time last year I knew very little about Italy, or being an au pair for that matter.
 I didn’t understand a word of Italian; I couldn’t cook pasta, and my fashion sense was minimal.
 However, I was ready to be enlightened.
 One year on, I love Milan and my initial 1-year nannying contract is open-ended.

-If English is your mother tongue, the work opportunities are rife.
+If English is your mother tongue, the work opportunities are rife in Italy.
 Loads of families are looking for someone to interact with their children in English without giving them structured lessons.
 All Italian children are obliged to learn English at school, but nine times out of 10 it is taught by someone who has never spent more than a 1-month holiday in an English-speaking country.
 Generally, the families want someone to play with the children, help around the house, and help pick them up and drop them off at various activities.
 It’s not a complex job description.

 Before You Arrive